 You can create folders.
 Copy files from your Mac onto your Elements drive.

 Plug your Western Digital Elements drive into your PC.
 Work on documents on the drive and put docs from your PC onto the drive.

 And when you plug back into your Mac your Mac can see and use those files.

-You would do this by creating partitions on the hard drive.
+You would do this by creating partitions on your hard drive.

-Think of partitions as slicing your WD Elements drive into different size pieces.
+Think of partitions as slicing your Elements external storage into different size pieces.
 And you use each piece for different things.

 Say you may want two partitions.